Spite is an underrated product requirement

 - I own the constraints and UX.

-- I can tune behavior per use case (interviews vs chats).
+- I can tune behavior per use case.

-- No dependency on pricing tiers for basic routing logic.
+- I am not dependent on pricing tiers for basic routing logic.

 - Failures are explicit and recoverable.